 1- Take the essential equipment

-For those who do not wish to sleep under the stars, for reason of climate or of insomnia in the outdoors, it should be wise to underline the bare minimum to bring with you to optimize every part of the experience.
+For those who do not wish to sleep under the stars, for the reason of climate or of insomnia in the outdoors, it should be wise to underline the bare minimum to bring with you to optimize every part of the experience.

 Sleeping bag: a comfort temperature will have to be defined according to your journey, but be aware that the temperature of 0°C/+5 °C remains the most practical.

 Self-inflating pad or not?
-Certainly the question arises because you are free to take a foam pad with you.
-Certainly puncture proofed, but significantly less comfortable.
+Certainly, the question arises because you are free to take a foam pad with you.
+Certainly, puncture proofed, but significantly less comfortable.
 To avoid any puncture, be sure not to forget a repair kit and be careful when you extend the self-inflating pad.
 Little worries under the tent, the risks are higher when you want to lie down outside.

 Tent: of course it will have to be defined according to your objectives, but the model 2/3 persons – 3 seasons is ideal for two teammates.
 Especially as the half-additional space will be highly useful to install the backpacks and other gears inside the tent.
 Similarly, a front canopy of quality will help cooking protected from bad weather.

 Camp stove: gas, gasoline, or multi-fuels?
 One more time, your destination will define your need.
 The promise of an engaged trek abroad?
 The gasoline will be required.
 For a weekend of hiking locally, without an airplane trip, gas will be sufficient.
 The multi-fuel solution will avoid you to make multiple purchases.

 Headlight and multi-function pocket knife: no need to remind you of their needs.

 Hammock: a practical solution for the night.
 Be aware to sleep across, on pain of severe soreness upon awakening.